jinyang6/spaceflight/README.md

 The data for this project is sourced from publicly available information and consolidated in `js/data.js`.

+## 3D Model Credits

+The interactive 3D models used on the rocket detail pages are sourced from Sketchfab and licensed under Creative Commons Attribution:

+- **Falcon 9:** ["Falcon 9 - SpaceX"](https://skfb.ly/6RIC9) by Stanley Creative is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+- **Falcon Heavy:** ["SpaceX Falcon Heavy"](https://skfb.ly/o6zpZ) by AllThingsSpace is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+- **Starship:** ["SpaceX Starship Ship S25 & Booster 9"](https://skfb.ly/oL9CU) by Clarence365 is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).

+Models for other rockets (LandSpace, Blue Origin) are placeholders or not yet available.
 ## Features

 - **Dynamic Provider Pages:** Overview of each space company and their fleet.